 Writing an effective CV can be one of the hardest tasks you’ll face after leaving education.
 Even a job seeker who has many years of work experience can still make lots of mistakes and struggle to make the interview stage with ease.

 Every employer looks for something different from the other, but ultimately you can write an effective CV by following these two secrets:

-Focus upon how you present your CV
+How you present your CV is important

 The overall layout and presentation of your CV does matter – and although some employers don’t worry about it as much as others, it will still affect your chances of getting an interview.
 This doesn’t mean however that you should take the chance that the employer you apply to will not fuss over your bland black and white CV.

 One of the most common mistakes a job seeker makes when writing a CV is to put all their efforts into the content.
 Whilst this may mean the quality of the CV is high, it will only appeal to certain employers.
 Having this type of hit and miss approach to creating a CV could have a negative impact on your chances of getting an interview.

 At the end of the day, an employer will not reject your CV if it looks amazing AND contains everything they want within it.
 One of the best ways to ensure your CV looks great and contains all the appropriate sections is to use a CV template.